madrigals1/nginx/README.md

 ## Usage

+- Go to the root folder of the app, that you want to make **SSL certificates** for.
+- Dockerize the app.
-- Dockerize your app and create `docker-compose.yml` file.
+- Create `docker-compose.yml` file.
-- Open `docker-compose.yml`
+- Open `docker-compose.yml`.
-- Find the service, that we want to add **SSL certificates**
+- Find the service, that we want to add **SSL certificates**.
+(In some cases your app might consist of multiple services, e.g. backend + database)
 - Add these values into `environment:` section:

     ```